Wide Reads

 In Today's Words:

 "What are these to me?
-I have no manner of use for them, nor any place to remove them to."
+I have no manner of use for them, nor any place to put them."

 — Narrator